apache/fineract/Contributing.md

 1. Your work is rebased on top of the latest code from develop branch to make life easier for our Committers

-1. "gradlew licenseFormatMain licenseFormatTest licenseFormatIntegrationTest" has been run to apply the Mozilla License on all newly added files
+1. "gradlew licenseFormatMain licenseFormatTest licenseFormatIntegrationTest" has been run to apply the Mozilla License on all newly added files (your pull requests are verified to ensure compliance with this since https://github.com/openMF/mifosx/pull/1053)